turbot/steampipe-plugin-aws/docs/tables/aws_waf_rate_based_rule.md

 ```

-### List ratebasedrules whose predicates are based on negation
+### List rate-based rules that allows or blocks a request based on the negation of the settings in predicates

 ```sql
 select